apache/mesos/docs/high-availability-framework-guide.md

   task that was running on a removed agent.

     >NOTE: Neither the callback nor the updates are reliably delivered by the master.
-For example if the master or scheduler fails over or there is a network connectivity issue during the delivery of these messages, they will not be resent.
+For example, if the master or scheduler fails over or there is a network connectivity issue during the delivery of these messages, they will not be resent.